marcov/non-tech-notes/docs/English/dictionary.md

   > Crisis averted
   >
   - turn away eyes or thoughts

+**Attrition**: departure of employees from the organization for any reason (resignation, retirement, ...).

 ## B
 **Back-burner**: a condition of low priority or temporary deferment